Campus Improvement Plan

 Staff Recruitment and Retention Strengths

-SBE is focused on recruiting teachers that are passionate about working with our Title I students and making a difference in their education.
+SBE remains focused on recruiting teachers that are passionate about working with our Title I students and making a difference in their education.
 Throughout the school year, we work to support our teachers in ways that impact their work with our students.
 This includes providing opportunities for professional development that is relevant to their daily instruction, as well as opportunities to collaborate as a PLC.
 It is also important that our teachers and staff feel supported personally.
 To that end, administration makes sure that teachers have opportunities to take care of themselves and their families.

 Problem Statements Identifying Staff Recruitment and Retention Needs

-Problem Statement 1: Teachers are looking at other districts.
+Problem Statement 2: Teachers are looking at other districts.
 Root Cause: The distance teachers drive is long, and the traffic delays their arrival time to their home.

 Family and Community Engagement